Session Time-Travel

 - Browse through your session history

-- Click on any session to view its snapshots
+- Click on any session to view its protection states

-- Restore the entire session or individual snapshots
+- Apply the entire session or individual protection states

 CLI Tool